aldehir/blog/content/posts/ut2004/dodging/index.md

 Perhaps this is why the bug was never noticed at development.
 With `DeltaSeconds` having millisecond resolution, pressing both directional keys yields `-0.0001 < Axis < 0.0`[^1].
-So when you press and hold back, then double tab forward, the dodge detection doesn't detect a change in direction because the Axis value is always negative!
+So when you press and hold back, then double tap forward, the dodge detection doesn't detect a change in direction because the Axis value is always negative!